W-measurable sensitivity of semigroup actions: Closing Remarks and Further Questions

 \subsection{Acknowledgments}

-This research was initiated by the Ergodic Theory group of the the 2013 SMALL Undergraduate Research program at Williams College with support provided by the National Science Foundation REU Grant DMS - 0353634 and the Science Center of Williams College.
-The second and the sixth author were also supported by the National Science Foundation Graduate Research Fellowship under Grants No. 1256082 and No. 1122374.
-Parts of this research also formed part of the senior research thesis of the second author while a student at Arizona State University.
+This research was initiated by the Ergodic Theory group of the the 2013 SMALL Undergraduate Research program at Williams College with support provided by the National Science Foundation REU Grant DMS-0850577 and the Science Center of Williams College.
+Both JW and AS were supported by the National Science Foundation Graduate Research Fellowship under Grants No. 1256082 and No. 1122374, respectively.
+Parts of this research also formed part of the senior research thesis of AS while a student at Arizona State University.

+Since August 2019, CS has been serving as a Program Director in the Division of Mathematical Sciences at the National Science Foundation (NSF), USA, and as a component of this job, he received support from NSF for research, which included work on this paper.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

+We are indebted to the referee for a careful reading of the manuscript and several comments and suggestions that improved our paper.